wanelo/image-server/README.md

 ### Required
 - Optimize image generation.
 Make files smaller.
 Want to replicate all current configurations.
+- Default background color needs to be white (for transparent gifs, etc)

 ### Operations/Deployment
 - deploy to smartos